Automaticity of uniformly recurrent substitutive sequences: Introduction and statement of the results

 and let $x=acac\dots$ be a (one-sided) fixed point of $\varphi$ starting with $a$.
 The set of return words to $a$ in $x$ is given by $\mathrm{R}_a=\{ac, acbc\}$.
 To see this, note that $ac$ is the first return word to $a$ occurring in $x$.
 The word $\varphi(ac)=ac|acbc|ac$ is a concatenation of 3 return words to $a$ in which $acbc$ is the only new word.
 Applying $\varphi$ to it, we see that $\varphi(acbc)=ac|acbc|acbc|acbc|ac$ is a concatenation of $5$ return words and no new return words appear in this factorisation.
 Hence $\mathrm{R}_a$ consists exactly of these two words.
 Relabelling, $1=ac$, $2=acbc$, we get that the return substitution $\tau\colon \{1,2\}\to \{1,2\}^*$ is given by

 It is easy to check that the fixed point $x$ of $\varphi$ is not periodic.
 The incidence matrix of the return substitution $\tau\colon \{1,2\}\to \{1,2\}^*$ is given by

 and has eigenvalues 4 and 1; in particular, s=0.
-Since ${}^{t}(|w|)_{w\in\mathrm{R_{a}}}=(2,4)$ is a left eigenvector of $M_{\tau}$ corresponding to the eigenvalue 4, by Theorem \ref{cor:automatic}, the fixed point $x$ of $\varphi$ is automatic (more precisely, it is $4$-automatic, and, hence, $2$-automatic).
-(Note, however, that the (unique) one-sided fixed point of the return substitution $\tau$ is not automatic, e.g.\ by Corollary \ref{cor:singular} below). \end{example}
+Since ${}^{t}(|w|)_{w\in\mathrm{R_{a}}}=(2,4)$ is a left eigenvector of $M_{\tau}$ corresponding to the eigenvalue 4, by Theorem \ref{thm:automatic}, the fixed point $x$ of $\varphi$ is automatic (more precisely, it is $4$-automatic, and, hence, $2$-automatic). \end{introexample}